 It's not uncommon however to see a combination employed – a HDD for storage of files, photos and videos, and an SSD for tasks where more instantaneous responses are required.
 The alternative involves using external hard drives; SSDs, particularly those that take advantage of USB-C technology, are more than capable of the types of transfer speeds required for music production.

-As you can see, there is a lot to think about when choosing a laptop for music production.
+So, clearly there is a lot to think about when choosing the best laptop for music production.
 Let's take a look at some strong options for you to consider.

-The best laptops for music production to buy now
+The best laptops for music production available today

 There’s a good reason why this one was at the top of our best laptops for music production list for three years running.
 The 2019 Dell XPS 13 is a slimmer, more powerful version of the award-winning laptop with a stunning 4K display, touchscreen and a stunning silver of black carbon colour options.